Trump tweets old photo of Schumer and Putin, calls for probe

 But several web sides, including The Drudge Report and Gateway Pundit, posted the picture after Attorney General Jeff Sessions bowed to pressure and recused himself from any federal probe of Russian meddling in the presidential election.

-Sessions was under fire for not disclosing during his confirmation hearing that he met with the Russian ambassador during the campaign.
-He has denied doing anything improper but conceded he should have told the Senate panel about the meeting with Ambassador Sergey Kislyak.
+Sessions has denied doing anything improper but conceded he should have told the Senate panel about the meeting with Ambassador Sergey Kislyak.

 Trump has already repeatedly denied being in cahoots with Putin but has so far refused to reveal his tax records which could reveal any business dealings with Moscow.